Senio Kelemete: College career

 In his true freshman season, Kelemete played in eight of the Huskies' 12 games as a defensive tackle, including four starts: vs. BYU, Oklahoma, Stanford, and Arizona.
 In the off-season, he was moved over to offensive line, and started 11 of the Huskies' 12 games at right guard (all but UCLA) in 2009.
 He earned honorable mention All-Pac-10 honors and was named the John P. Angel Lineman of the Year at the Huskies' postseason awards banquet.

 For his junior year, Kelemete was moved from guard to left tackle and named team captain.
 He started all 13 games, one of only two UW o-linemen to do so.
 Still a team captain in 2011, Kelemete started all 13 games at left tackle again, and was named second-team All-Pac-12.
 He was a member of the North team at the 2012 Senior Bowl.

 Professional career

+Pre-draft

 Projected as a fourth round selection by Sports Illustrated, he was ranked as the No. 9 offensive guard prospect.
-Kelemete was praised for his "great use of body positioning and blocking angles," but criticized for his lack of "top footwork in pass protection."
+Kelemete was praised for his "great use of body positioning and blocking angles", but criticized for his lack of "top footwork in pass protection".

 Arizona Cardinals

-The Arizona Cardinals selected Kelemete in the fifth round (151st overall) of the 2012 NFL Draft.
+The Arizona Cardinals selected Kelemete in the fifth round (151st overall) of the 2012 NFL draft.
 The Arizona Cardinals selected three offensive linemen in 2012, including Bobby Massie (fourth round) and Nate Potter (seventh round).
 Kelemete was the highest UW offensive lineman selected since Joe Toledo in 2006.

 In his first NFL game against the San Francisco 49ers, Kelemete became the first offensive lineman in NFL history to make a reception in his debut when he caught a deflected Brian Hoyer pass intended for wide receiver Andre Roberts for 10 yards.